HawesJM/gym-logger/readme.md

 #### Iteration 3
 - Inception: the user will now have become familiar with the full functionality of the application.
 As they continue to use the application, creating, updating and deleting records, they need to have each action confirmed immediately as well as being recorded in their profile.
 - Task: to ensure the user is supported the programmer creates and implements flash messages and input validation.
 The programmer is to test that all functions and supporting messages display on different browsers and screensizes.
-The programmer devises and implements a paradigm and page to offer returning users supporting information for their continued use of the application.
 - Increment: the developer creates flash messages for creating a workout, editing a workout, saving a workout, deleting a workout, and completing a workout challenge.
-The developerOnce confirmed all changes are pushed to Github and Heroku for deployment.
+Once confirmed all changes are pushed to Github and Heroku for future deployment.

 #### Iteration 4
 - Inception: the user will now have become a regular user of the site, and will need to continue to use the application.
-- Task: to ensure this the programmer will deploy the application on a live hosting platform.
+- Task: The programmer devises and implements a paradigm and page to offer returning users supporting information for their continued use of the application.
+To ensure the above the programmer will deploy the application on a live hosting platform.
-- Increment: the completed application is pushed to Github and deployed on Heroku with Debug Off.
+- Increment: After thorough manual and automated testing procedures the completed application is pushed to Github and deployed on Heroku with Debug Off.

 ### Testing